Aidana-Smagulova/NaroNet-method-testing/README.md

 for newer versions of ray[tune] "ray.tune.suggest" will not work, so the architecture_search file had to be edited to "ray.tune.search" with vim editor

+problem:
+NaroNet is built for TensorFlow v1 (1.14.x).
+The TensorFlow v2 has more functions and generally works way differently.
+To be able to run NaroNet with TF2, the code needs to be updated.
+The migration guide for TF2 is availble on the TF [webpage](https://www.tensorflow.org/guide/migrate/migrate_tf2).